-Marci Brewer is a Licensed Clinical Social Worker in private practice with over 29 years of clinical experience working with individuals, couples and families.
+Marci Brewer is a Licensed Clinical Social Worker in private practice with over 25 years of clinical experience working with individuals, couples and families.
 Marci is the Co-owner of Collaborative Services for Change since its inception in 2004.
-She specializes in such areas as: relationship restoration, treatment for anxiety, depression, trauma recovery, healing from past abuse/victimization (particularly sexual abuse), in addition to addressing life transitions, the impacts of social injustice and oppression, and overall stress management.
-Services include individual therapy for juveniles and adults, couples’ therapy and family therapy.
+She specializes in such areas as: relationship restoration, treatment for anxiety, depression, trauma recovery, healing from past abuse/victimization (particularly sexual abuse), in addition to addressing life transitions, the impacts of social justice work and vicarious traumatization, and overall stress management.
+Services include individual therapy for juveniles and adults, couples’ therapy, family therapy, and EMDR therapy.
+For more information on Marci's services, visit www.marcibrewer.com.

-Additionally, for the past 20 years Marci has served both juveniles and adults impacted by Intellectual /Developmental Disabilities, including Autism Spectrum Disorder, helping improve life skills, boundaries, emotional regulation and behavioral containment.
+Additionally, for the past 20 years Marci has served both juveniles and adults impacted by Intellectual/Developmental Disabilities, helping improve life skills, boundaries, emotional regulation and behavioral containment.

 Her therapeutic approach is characterized by both compassionate validation, as well as a relaxed yet direct communication style.
 She recognizes the courage it takes to undergo the journey of self-exploration, while honoring the vulnerability and safety required to make positive and lasting changes.
 In doing so, Marci is also committed to the life-long process of understanding and applying an equity lens when working with culturally diverse clientele.